-The rules usage can be described as (see also section 6 about actions):
+The IKE and IPsec rules usage can be described as (see also section 6 about actions):

-- o an egress unprotected packet will first be checked against the IPsec rules.
+- an egress unprotected packet will first be checked against the IPsec rules.
 If a match is found, the SADB will be checked.
 If there is no corresponding IPsec SA in the SADB and if IKE negotiation is required by the IPsec rule, the corresponding IKE rules will be used.
-The negotiated or preconfigured SA will then be installed in the SADB. - o An ingress unprotected packet will first be checked against the IPsec rules.
+The negotiated or preconfigured SA will then be installed in the SADB. - An ingress unprotected packet will first be checked against the IPsec rules.
 If a match is found, the SADB will be checked for a corresponding IPsec SA.
 If there is no corresponding IPsec SA and a preconfigured SA exists, this preconfigured SA will be installed in the IPsec SADB.
-This behavior should only apply to bypass and discard actions. - o An ingress protected packet will first be checked against the IPsec rules.
+This behavior should only apply to bypass and discard actions. - An ingress protected packet will first be checked against the IPsec rules.
 If a match is found, the SADB will be checked for a corresponding IPsec SA.
-If there is no corresponding IPsec SA and a preconfigured SA exists, this preconfigured SA will be installed in the IPsec SADB. - o An ingress IKE negotiation packet, which is not part of an existing IKE SA, will be checked against the IKE rules.
+If there is no corresponding IPsec SA and a preconfigured SA exists, this preconfigured SA will be installed in the IPsec SADB. - An ingress IKE negotiation packet, which is not part of an existing IKE SA, will be checked against the IKE rules.
+The SACondition for the IKERule will usually be composed of a PeerIDPayloadFilterEntry (typically for a aggressive mode IKE negotiation) or a IPHeadersFilter.
 The negotiated SA will then be installed in the SADB.